Lalipet/Audio-restoration-MusicGen/README.md

 This project proposes a **post-processing restoration pipeline** that operates on generated audio without modifying the generative model itself.

 The pipeline includes:
-1. **Audio generation using MusicGen**: select random prompts form a list with 5 prompts per genre
+1. **Audio generation using MusicGen**: select random prompts from a list with 5 prompts per genre
 2. **Peak normalization and high-pass filtering**
 3. **Denoising** with noisereduce
-4. **Neural bandwidth extension** using a HiFi-GAN–based model
+4. **Neural bandwidth extension** using a HiFi-GAN–based model trained on speech, applied to music in a zero-shot setting.

+The project is intended as an exploratory analysis of audio post-processing techniques for generative music models.

 ---
 ## References